What webinars and workshops are you offering soon?

 Before you sign up for training, read my Candid Guide to Getting Great Mediation Training.

 I’m a fan of Champlain College’s basic mediation course.
 The faculty are of the highest caliber and their basic is as good as you can get anywhere in the world.

 What about other mediation trainers?
 I choose not to comment on trainings when I’ve not had direct experience or observation.
 So if they’re not listed here, I won’t be able to help you on that.
 Use my guide, referenced just above, to help you make a good choice for yourself.

 Here’s a post I wrote on mediator certification.
-I was feeling particularly New York blunt that day.
+I was feeling particularly blunt that day.

-No. For the reasons why and what I recommend instead, please see the Candid Guide referenced earlier.
+No. For the reasons why and what I recommend instead, please see my Candid Guide referenced earlier.

 What is Myriaccord?

 It’s the name of my business.
 No one can pronounce it but I love it anyway.